cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/aws-ec2/deploy_aws_bosh.html.md

   bosh deploy
 </pre>

-If the deployment failed clean it up before trying again
+If the deployment failed clean it up before trying again.
+This command will take awhile.
+You will also have several instances running in EC2 while this happens.
+These extra instances are used to distribute the compilation of packages needed for your BOSH virtual machine.
+You can control the number of compilation workers in teh bosh.yml file we created above.

 <pre class="terminal">
 bosh delete deployment bosh